marcvaneijk/azure-rm-guidelines/README.md

 The following guidelines are relevant to the main deployment templates and nested templates (if used).

 1. Template parameters should follow **camelCasing**
 2. Try to reduce the **number of parameters** a user has to enter to deploy your template.
-Make things that do not need to be globally unique such as VNETs, NICs, PublicIPs, Subnets, NSGs as variables.
+Create variables for properties that do not need to be globally unique (e.g VNETs, NICs, PublicIPs, Subnets, NSGs).
-	* If you must include a parameter, please include a default value as well.
+	* If you must include a parameter, define the **defaultValue**, unless the parameter is used for a password.
 See the next rule for naming convention for the default values.
 3. Name **variables** using this scheme **templateScenarioResourceName** (e.g. simpleLinuxVMVNET, userRoutesNSG, elasticsearchPublicIP etc.) that describe the scenario rather.
 This ensures when a user browses all the resources in the Portal there aren't a bunch of resources with the same name (e.g. myVNET, myPublicIP, myNSG)
 4. Every parameter in the template must have the **lower-case description** tag specified using the metadata property.
 This looks like below